aerospike/aerospike-client-nodejs/README.md

 An Aerospike add-on module for Node.js.

-This module is compatible with Node.js v4.x (LTS), v6.x (LTS) and v7.x.
+This module is compatible with Node.js v4.x (LTS), v6.x (LTS) and v8.x.
 It
 supports the following operating systems: CentOS/RHEL 6/7, Debian 7/8,
-Ubuntu 12.04/14.04/16.04, as well as many Linux destributions compatible with one of these OS releases and macOS.
+Ubuntu 12.04/14.04/16.04, as well as many Linux destributions compatible with one of these OS releases. macOS is also supported.

 - [Usage](#Usage)
 - [Prerequisites](#Prerequisites)